serde-rs/serde-rs.github.io/src/impl-serialize.md

 ## Other special cases

-There are two more special cases that are part of the Serializer trait.
+There are three more special cases that are part of the Serializer trait.

 There is a method `serialize_bytes` which serializes a `&[u8]`.
 Some formats treat bytes like any other seq, but some formats are able to serialize bytes